superluminal-jp/multi-source-file-combiner/README.md

 ## Customization

+### Python Version

-You can easily extend the script to support additional file types:
+You can easily extend the Python script to support additional file types:

 1. Add new file extensions to the `comment_styles` dictionary in the `get_language_comment` function.
 2. If necessary, modify the `write_file_header` function to handle any special cases for new file types.

+### Bash Version

+The Bash version uses a simpler header format for all file types.
+To customize:

+1. Modify the `write_file_header` function in the script to change the header format.
+2. Adjust the file extension filtering in the main processing loop if needed.

 ## Limitations

-- The script assumes UTF-8 encoding for all files.
+- Both scripts assume UTF-8 encoding for all files.
 Files with different encodings may not be processed correctly.
 - Very large files or a large number of files may impact performance.
+- The Bash version may have limited functionality on non-Unix-like systems.

 ## Troubleshooting

 - If you encounter "Permission denied" errors, ensure you have read access to all files and folders.
 - For "File not found" errors, check that the specified file or folder paths are correct.
-- If a specified source doesn't exist or is inaccessible, the script will display a warning and skip that source.
+- If a specified source doesn't exist or is inaccessible, both scripts will display a warning and skip that source.

 ## Contributing